 By Angela Moon

-NEW YORK, Nov 30 (Reuters) - U.S. stock index futures inched higher on the final trading day of the month, but the mood was still cautious with the market firmly focused on U.S. budget talks.
+NEW YORK, Nov 30 (Reuters) - U.S. stock index futures were little changed on Friday, the final trading day of the month, amid a cautious mood as investors kept their focus firmly on U.S. budget talks.

 Trading has been choppy lately, as investors buy on sporadic dips in the market and react to mixed headlines out of Washington regarding progress in talks on averting the “fiscal cliff,” spending cuts and tax hikes that will come into effect in the new year.

 U.S. President Barack Obama plans to travel to a factory in Pennsylvania to press his case on raising taxes on the wealthy to narrow the deficit.

 “Washington brinkmanship and a delay in reaching an agreement on the fiscal cliff are likely to rattle markets.
 These risks and uncertainties are likely to keep markets volatile,” said John Praveen, chief investment strategist at Prudential International Investments Advisers LLC.